lsug/lsug-website/CONTRIBUTING.md

 ![A browser warning with the text "Warning: Potential Security Risk Ahead" and the buttons "Go Back" and "Advanced…"](contributing/ssl-security-risk.png)

 We use a fake, hence insecure, certificate for local development.
 You can safely bypass the warning.
 This is done in different ways depending on your browser.
  - In Firefox, click `Advanced…`, then `Accept the risk and continue`.
  - Let us know if you have a different browser.
 We’ll update this list with better instructions.

-You should see the website home page:
+Finally, you should see the website home page:

 ![Screenshot of the LSUG website homepage](contributing/homepage-screenshot.png)